-Our business is heavily dependent on the successful development, regulatory approval and commercialization of our two clinical-stage product candidates, ANX005 and ANX007, each of which is in early stages of clinical development.
+Our business is heavily dependent on the successful development, regulatory approval and commercialization of our product candidates which are in early stages of clinical development.

-We have no products approved for sale, and our two clinical-stage product candidates are in early stages of clinical development.
-The success of our business, including our ability to finance our company and generate revenue in the future, will primarily depend on the successful development, regulatory approval and commercialization of our product candidates and, in particular, the advancement of our current clinical-stage product candidates, ANX005 and ANX007.
+We have no products approved for sale, and our product candidates are in early stages of clinical development.
+The success of our business, including our ability to finance our company and generate revenue in the future, will primarily depend on the successful development, regulatory approval and commercialization of our product candidates and, in particular, the advancement of our current clinical-stage product candidates.
 However, given our stage of development, it may be many years, if we succeed at all, before we have demonstrated the safety and efficacy of a product candidate sufficient to warrant approval for commercialization.
-We cannot be certain that our product candidates will receive regulatory approval.
+We cannot be certain that our product candidates will receive regulatory approval or be successfully commercialized even if we receive regulatory approval.